top of page

 PCSIG Webinar Sept2023.png

-Join Prof. Christophe Stove (Ghent University) in this Free Webinar.
-This presentation will provide an overview of the distinct requirements for routine implementation of dried blood microsampling.
+This presentation provides an overview of the distinct requirements for routine implementation of dried blood microsampling.

 PCSIG_2.png

-Join Michael Snyder (Professor & Chair, Stanford University School of Medicine) in this Free Webinar to discuss the use of big data and remote monitoring to transform healthcare today.
+Join in this Free Webinar to learn about the use of big data and remote monitoring to transform healthcare today.
 Moderated by Neil Spooner, Director, Spooner Bioanalytical Solutions and Co-Founder of the PCSIG.

 PCSIG_1.png

-Join Enaksha Wickremsinhe (Senior Director, Eli Lilly & Company) and Jeff Silverman (Senior Research Fellow, Edgewise Therapeutics) in this Free Webinar to discuss the use of patient centric sampling technologies for the collection of high quality blood samples for pediatric clinical trials.
+This Free Webinar discusses the use of patient centric sampling technologies for the collection of high quality blood samples for pediatric clinical trials.

 Moderated by Neil Spooner, Director, Spooner Bioanalytical Solutions and Co-Founder of the Patient Centric Sampling Interest Group (PCSIG),